Summer semester 2022: First EuroTeQ Collider at TUM

 Key questions:

-- For the suggested solutions, how can effort and cost for customers and resellers be kept at a minimum to avoid competitive disadvantages for Siemens?
+- For the suggested solutions, how can the effort and cost for customers and resellers be kept at a minimum to avoid competitive disadvantages for Siemens?

-- What solutions could minimize cost for Siemens, considering costly and CO2-generating logistics for returning deactivated products to Germany especially from the more distant regions of the world?
+- What solutions could minimize cost for Siemens, considering costly and CO2-generating logistics for returning deactivated products to Germany, especially from the more distant regions of the world?

 Desired Outcome